-During his military service in 1884 the first symptoms of TB started to manifest in his body.
-He was expelled from further military services and started a day courses at the academy of Antwerp, he also started to paint for a living.
+During his military service in 1884, the first symptoms of TB started to manifest in his body.
+He was expelled from further military services and started a day course at the academy of Antwerp, he also started to paint for a living.
 But the disease would play an imported role in the production of his works and in the rest of his short life.

 |Evert Larock - De etser|

 Despite his illness and sometimes long absences he tried to expose as much as possible, which was only possible with the help of his friends.
 Gradually his works were exhibited and sold throughout Europe - Paris, Bordeaux, Wrocław, Düsseldorf, and Cologne.

 |Evert Larock - Dorpstraat na onweer|

 However, his first real big exhibition called 'Art of Today' (1901) was organized after he's dead and may be called a tribute to his work.
-Some of these works testify the talent he had to become a remarkable big painter and artist.
+Some of these works testify to the talent he had to become a remarkable big painter and artist.